Words to Know (Cancer Glossary)

 alopecia: a skin disease that causes hair loss on the scalp and sometimes elsewhere on the body.

-alternative therapy: any healing practices that are not part of mainstream medicine — that means any practice that is not widely taught in medical schools or frequently used by doctors or in hospitals.
+alternative therapy: any healing practices that are not part of mainstream medicine — that means any practice that is not widely taught in medical schools or often used by doctors or in hospitals.
 Alternative medicine is often used instead of conventional medical techniques.

 anemia: a condition in which the body has a low number of red blood cells.